Daejeon Hana Citizen: Hana takeover (2019–present)

 In the 2024 K League 1 season, former South Korean national team striker Hwang Sun-hong was appointed head coach, and the club managed to avoid relegation play-offs.
 After a busy winter transfer market, they began the 2025 season very strongly, being first in the league with 23 points after 11 matches with a particularly good showing by newly acquired striker Joo Min-kyu.
 The club's young attacker Yoon Do-young signed a transfer agreement to join Premier League side Brighton & Hove Albion in the summer for a club record fee of 3.8 billion won.
+Under Hwang, Daejeon finished as runners-up behind Jeonbuk Hyundai Motors in 2025, the club's highest-ever finish.